egillespie/web-component-intro/README.md

 - Use a Shadow DOM so your styles only affect your component

-- Use the `:host` selector to apply default styles like `display: block`
+- Use the `:host` selector to set default styles like `display: block` to your custom element

 ## x.
 A stylish page title component

 https://jsfiddle.net/elgillespie/7szafo8c/

-## Writing access methods for web components
+## Access methods for web components

-Writing getters, setters, and other access functions for a web component will make it simpler to use in JavaScript.
+Write getters, setters, and other functions in your class to make it simpler to use in JavaScript.

-- Use `get <attribute> ()` and `this.getAttribute('<attribute>')` together to
+- `get <attribute> ()` and `this.getAttribute('<attribute>')` are useful for reading attribute values
-  read attribute values programmatically.

-- Use `set <attribute> (value)`, `this.setAttribute('<attribute>', value)`, and `this.removeAttribute('<attribute>')` to modify attributes in JavaScript.
+- `set <attribute> (value)` and `this.setAttribute('<attribute>', value)` can be used to modify attributes

-- Make sure all data needed by your web component can be set from both JavaScript _and_ HTML!
+- If creating elements in JavaScript, write these functions for all attributes

-- Writing named methods for web components open up new ways to use components and makes them easier to test.
+- More class methods means more ways to use and test your components

 ## x.
-Accessing features of a web component with JavaScript
+Using web components in JavaScript

+`.name` and `.rename()` make the component nicer to use in JavaScript.

 https://jsfiddle.net/elgillespie/58rL7vsu/

-1. Use `gameEntry.name` to get or set the `'name'` attribute

-2. `<game-entry name="..."></game-entry>` works too

-3. Use `gameEntry.rename()` to trigger the rename functionality

 ## Making parts of web components styleable

-It is possible to allow external stylesheets to style web components, even if they are in a Shadow DOM!
+There's a way to allow parts of a component to be styled with external CSS.

-- Set the `part` attribute on elements in the web component to expose them to external styling.
+- Set the `part` attribute on elements in the web component to expose them to external styling

-- The `part` attribute is like the `class` attribute: you can add one or more part names separated by spaces.
+- The `part` attribute is like the `class` attribute: you can add one or more part names separated by spaces

-- The `element-name::part(partName)` pseudo-selector is used to style exposed parts of a web component in an external stylesheet.
+- `my-tag::part(partName)` pseudo-selector can style
+  parts of a web component from an external stylesheet

+- Child elements can't be selected with `::part`

 ## x.
 Styling parts of a web component

 https://jsfiddle.net/elgillespie/7roqxfze/

-1. See how the values in the `part` attribute are used in HTML

-2. Each "part" can be selected and styled in external CSS

-## Loading web components for use
+## Loading web components

-ES Modules are a standard and widely available feature of all modern browsers.
-JavaScript files can be loaded from both HTML and other JS files.
+- ES Modules are a standard, widely available feature of all modern browsers

+- JavaScript files can be loaded from HTML and other JS files this way

-- Put each web component in a separate file with the `.mjs` extension.
+- Put web components in their own files with the `.mjs` extension

-- Use `export default` the `class` keyword when defining a web component.
+- Put `export default` before the `class` keyword of the web component

-- Use `import ClassName from 'classname.mjs'` to load a JavaScript file from another JavaScript file.
+- Use `import ClassName from 'classname.mjs'` to load modules from other JavaScript files

-- Add `type="module"` to your `<script>` tags in HTML to load ES Module files.
+- Add `type="module"` to your `<script>` tags

 ## Exporting and importing a web component